Iran says extracts data from U.S. spy drone

 The drone was gathering military information and spying on the transfer of oil from Iran's petroleum terminals, the IRGC statement said, according to Press TV.
 Iran's main export terminal is at Kharg Island.

-Israeli officials have threatened to strike Iran's nuclear sites if sanctions and diplomacy fail to stop its programme.
+Israeli officials have threatened to strike Iran's nuclear sites if sanctions and diplomacy fail to stop its program.

 Iran has repeatedly threatened to close the Strait of Hormuz - through which about 40 percent of the world's seaborne crude oil is shipped - if it comes under attack.
 U.S. commanders have said they will not let that happen.